Yelsel/tailwindcss-boilerplate/README.md

 ```bash
 npm run dev
 ```
-This will build your website from ./src to ./dist and serve it with Browser-Sync.
+> This will build your website from ./src to ./dist and serve it with Browser-Sync.

 4. To build your website for production run
 ```bash
 npm run build
 ```
+> Output will be in ./build folder.

 ## Configuration
 You can configure ***gulp.config.js*** and ***tailwind.config.js*** to your own needs.